 Found in the southwestern United States and parts of Mexico, this venomous serpent commands fear and respect.

-The Western Diamondback Rattlesnake is a formidable predator, measuring up to 6 feet long and sporting a diamond-shaped pattern on its back.
+The Western Diamondback Rattlesnake is a formidable predator.
+It can measure up to 6 feet long and has a diamond-shaped pattern on its back.

 Its venom is potent and can cause severe tissue damage, making it a snake that should be cautiously approached.